reactjs/react.dev/beta/src/content/learn/removing-effect-dependencies.md

 There's always a better solution than ignoring the linter!
 To fix this code, you need to add `onTick` to the dependency list.
 (To ensure the interval is only setup once, [make `onTick` an Effect Event.](/learn/separating-events-from-effects#reading-latest-props-and-state-with-effect-events))

-**We recommend to treat the dependency lint error as a compilation error.
+**We recommend treating the dependency lint error as a compilation error.
 If you don't suppress it, you will never see bugs like this.** The rest of this page documents the alternatives for this and other cases.

 </DeepDive>